Yeggebomb/yeggebomb/README.md

 * Install Closure Compiler (https://github.com/gmarty/grunt-closure-compiler) using `$CLOSURE_PATH` as your environment setting that points to closure.
 * Get dependencies: `npm install`
 * Compile with grunt: `grunt`
+* Alternativly `grunt watch` to auto-compile on script or stylesheet changes.
+This also works with live reload (http://bit.ly/IKI2MY) out of the box, so if livereload is turned on the page will automatically refresh / inject changes.

 ### Instruction on how to lint (requirement for building):